 The Awards became an independent Trust in 2004; their charitable status was confirmed by the Charity Commission in December 2006

-The Awards would not be possible without the generous support of our Sponsors and Supporters.
+The Awards would not be possible without the generous support of our Sponsors.

-For more information about the Sponsors, please click on “The Awards” section and the Sponsors’ logos at the top of this page.
+For more information about the Sponsors, please click on “The Awards” section and the Sponsors’ link at the top of this page.